 The court held that the adult child was liable to the nursing home in a breach of contract lawsuit.

 Nonetheless, these represent very limited circumstances when the adult child acted fraudulently.
-Unless there are similar circumstances, the usual rule that the senior uses their own money for their care would hold true.
+Unless there are similar circumstances, the usual rule that the senior uses their own money for their care will hold.

-Children would just need to make sure that they do everything that they can to apply for Medicaid when the money runs out, and they must also be careful with their parent’s money.
+Children need to make sure that they do everything they can to apply for Medicaid when the money runs out, and they must also be careful with their parent’s money.
 This would help them avoid unwanted surprises.

 Facilities Cannot Make Children Responsible for Nursing Home Costs

-Some states have laws on their books that force a child to provide for and cover expenses for an indigent parent, but these laws are rarely enforced.
+Some states have laws that force a child to provide for and cover expenses for an indigent parent, but these laws are rarely enforced.

 How Nursing Home Residents Pay for Their Care